Alok Bang

 - Biological invasions: His latest research involves studying ecological and socio-economic impacts of invasive alien species globally.
 While economic development and environmental conservation are often seen as two opposing sides of the spectrum, he believes that integrating a socioeconomic lens in environmental conservation would raise awareness about the connectedness between nature and society.

-Alok will be teaching Evolutionary Biology at Azim Premji University.
+Alok will be teaching ecology, evolutionary biology, and biodiversity and conservation at Azim Premji University.

 If not a researcher, he would have tried his hand at music or badminton as a career, which he now pursues as hobbies.